abhayryad/abhayryad/README.md

 ### 🔧 PocketAPI
 A mobile API testing tool — like Postman, but lightweight and built for developers on the go.

-### 📔 Emolog
-A mood journal that uses emojis, charts, and minimal UI to help track how you feel over time.

 ### 💬 SynLink
 A modern, fast, and clean chat app with real-time messaging using Firebase.